dvdmtw98/blog/Post Vault/articles/2021-03-26-overthewire-bandit-level-29-level-30.md

 Password: bbc96594b4e001778eee9975372716b2
 ```

-Now that we the repository cloned to our machine.
-Lets see what are the files that are present in the repository.
+Now that we have the repository cloned to our machine.
+Let us see what files are present in the repository.

 ![View Repo Content|380](images/bandit-29-30/view-repo-content.png)

-We see that there is a file called as "README.md" in the folder.
-Lets have a look at the contents of this file.
+We see that there is a file called "README.md" in the folder.
+Let us have a look at the contents of this file.

 **Note:** The `.git` directory found in the repository is created by git that consists of files that are required for the proper functioning of the features that are provided by git.